-THE RESTORATION OF "WITCH" 1929/2013 ELCO 50 FLAT TOP
+THE RESTORATION OF "WITCH"--1929 ELCO 50 FLAT TOP

 by Walt Schulz

-I sold “Witch” in 2005 and the new owners embarked on an extensive liveaboard/cruise.
-The two of them leisurely sailed the Elco from the upper Hudson River all the way to Key West Florida over a five year period.
-Unfortunately, their personal circumstances caused them to sell the boat back to me.
-I was glad to get my old friend back and I undertook a complete upgrading and refurbishing project on “Witch”.
-While the Elco held up remarkably well there were a few issues that I wanted to address after personally bringing the boat 1800 miles from Jacksonville Fla. to Rhode Island.
-The biggest project was to remove the 110 volt 5kw auxiliary generator and replace it with a 8kw genset so all three zone air conditioning units could run at the same time.
-Also, I changed the complicated two 30 amp shore power connections to a single 50 amp shore power connection.
-Also, all the three zone reverse cycle air and heat units were replaced with new “Clima” units that include dehumidifiers.
-The anchoring system was redesigned for single-handed anchoring.
-All the exterior wood was stripped and two sealer coats plus eight coats of varnish was applied.
-Eight new 12 volt batteries were installed.
-Several other jobs were completed to bring “Witch” back to new boat condition.
-The 1929/2013 Elco is now ready for another fun adventure with new owners.
+After the refit was complete, “Witch” also won “Best Restoration to Original Design” at the Mystic Classic Yacht Show and I sold her in 2005 to a couple from upstate New York.
+The new owners embarked on an extensive live-aboard cruise, leisurely sailing Witch” from the upper Hudson River all the way to Key West, Florida over a five year period.
+Unfortunately, personal circumstances in their lives forced them to put the boat back on the market and since I was between wood boat projects I couldn’t resist buying her again.
+I was glad to get my old friend back and while “Witch” had held up remarkably well there were a few issues that I wanted to address after personally bringing the boat 1800 miles from Jacksonville, Florida to Rhode Island.
+From 2010-2012, I used “Witch” lightly in Rhode Island during the summer seasons and finally in 2013 we went back over her once again.
+The biggest project was to remove the 110 volt 5kw auxiliary generator and replace it with an 8kw genset so all three zone air conditioning units could run at the same time.
+Also, all the three zone reverse cycle air and heat units were replaced with new Climma units that include dehumidifiers.
+In addition, I changed the complicated two 30 amp shore power connections to a single 50 amp shore power connection and the anchoring system was redesigned for single-handed anchoring.
+All the exterior wood was stripped and two sealer coats were applied as well as eight coats of varnish.
+All exterior varnish is protected with modern Clear Coat for long lasting UV and weather protection.
+We added eight new 12 volt batteries and we checked and serviced all systems to ensure that “Witch’s” 2004 refit was brought up to 2013 standards.
+“Witch” is now ready for cruising

 Contact Bill Ramos at Shannon Boat Company firstname.lastname@example.org 401-253-2441